huggingface/blog/tf-xla-generate.md

 ## Text Generation

 As the quality of large language models increased, so did our expectations of what those models could do.
-Especially since the release of OpenAI's [GPT2 model](https://openai.com/blog/better-language-models/), models with text generation capabilities have been in the spotlight.
-And for legitimate reasons -- these models can be used to summarize, translate, and even demonstrate zero-shot learning capabilities on language tasks.
+Especially since the release of OpenAI's [GPT-2](https://openai.com/blog/better-language-models/), models with text generation capabilities have been in the spotlight.
+And for legitimate reasons -- these models can be used to summarize, translate, and they even have demonstrated zero-shot learning capabilities on some language tasks.

-The Hugging Face `transformers` library started with NLP models, and text generation is of utmost importance to us.
+The Hugging Face `transformers` library started with NLP models, so it is natural that text generation is of utmost importance to us.
-It is part of our democratization efforts to ensure text generation is accessible, easily controllable, and efficient.
+It is part of our democratization efforts to ensure it is accessible, easily controllable, and efficient.
 We have written a [blog post](https://huggingface.co/blog/how-to-generate) about the different types of text generation.
-Nevertheless, below there's a quick recap of the basic functionality -- feel free to skip it if you're familiar with our `generate` function.
+Nevertheless, below there's a quick recap of the core functionality -- feel free to skip it if you're familiar with our `generate` function and want to jump straight into TensorFlow's specificities.

 Let's start with the basics.
-Text generation can be deterministic or stochastic, depending on `do_sample`.
-By default it's set to `False`, causing the output to be deterministic, also known as Greedy Decoding.
+Text generation can be deterministic or stochastic, depending on the `do_sample` flag.
+By default it's set to `False`, causing the output to be deterministic, which is also known as Greedy Decoding.
-When it's set to `True`, also known as Sample, we can obtain reproducible results if we specify the `seed` argument (with the same format as for stateless TensorFlow random number generation, i.e., a tuple of two integers).
-As a rule of thumb, you want deterministic generation if you wish to obtain factual data from the model and stochastic generation if you're aiming at more creative outputs.
+When it's set to `True`, also known as Sample, we can still obtain reproducible results if we specify the `seed` argument (with the same format as in stateless TensorFlow random number generation, i.e., a tuple of two integers).
+As a rule of thumb, you want deterministic generation if you wish to obtain factual information from the model and stochastic generation if you're aiming at more creative outputs.

 ```python
 # Requires transformers >= 4.21.0; Sample outputs may differ if run on a CPU.